busayyyo/netlifycms-gridsome/content/posts/do-you-really-notice-the-women-in-films-💁‍♀️.md

   Wendy Rhoades handle this?’ a lot more often now.
-Because it’s becoming apparent to me, that like it or not, these shows are a reflection of our society - the male-dominated society that we live in, in which power, the real kind of power is willed by men.
-To have access to this kind of power is to be able to create, and shift the dynamics of the way the world works.
+Because it’s becoming apparent to me, that like it or not, these shows are a reflection of our society - the male-dominated society that we live in, in which power, the real kind of power is willed by men...
 And as a woman, to have had any kind of real proximity to this kind of power, is to have broken so many hurdles, worked twice as hard, and screamed or muffled your voice for far too long to be heard.
 ---
 I don’t know if it’s on account of age now, but I notice the women in films now more than ever.
 You know, those women characters in films and TV shows who somehow got relegated to a back story not as important as men’s or only seen in relation to men.
 I now see them as full characters of their own, badass women navigating a world conjured by men and refactoring into their own fashion.